kaushikkishore/interviews/README.md

 ## interview Questions
-Trying to curate the questions which we will be asking during the interview process.
+Trying to collect the questions which we will be asking during the interview process.
 These questions will see how much candidate have worked on particular technology.